 |nilutamide (Nilandron) with surgical castration|

-Treatments can include surgically removing the testicles or prescribing drugs that stop the testicles from making androgens or block how they affect the body.
-However, prostate cancer sometimes continues to grow even when the amount of testosterone in the body is reduced to very low levels by medical or surgical treatment.
-This is known as castration-resistant prostate cancer (CRPC).
+Prostate cancer that continues to grow even when the amount of testosterone in the body is reduced to very low levels by medical or surgical treatment is called castration-resistant prostate cancer (CRPC).